Last Updated on September 15, 2021 by Chef Mireille

 - In the bowl of an electric mixer, combine, flour, salt and olive oil.

-- Add yeast water and knead for 5 minutes, adding the remaining heated water as necessary.
+- Add yeast water and knead for 5 minutes until you have a smooth dough, adding the remaining heated water as necessary.

 - Place in a lightly greased bowl and cover with plastic wrap and a kitchen towel.
 Leave to rise until doubled in size, about 1 hour.